 The room fee covers the period when the residence halls are officially open, from the day before registration to the last day of examinations in each regular academic term.
-The fee also covers, for new students, the orientation period in the autumn; and for graduating seniors, the period to Commencement in the spring.
+The fee also covers, for new students, the orientation period in the autumn; and for graduating seniors, the period prior to Commencement in the spring.
 A separate charge is made for December Break.
 Students who wish to occupy their rooms at other times must make special arrangements with the Dean of Students.
 Knox College reserves the right to enter and examine residence halls at any time.

-Students living in double rooms in College residence halls and houses are charged \$3,240.
-Students may request a single room and, if assigned one, are charged \$3,915 for a single in a residence hall and \$4,050 for a single in a house.
-The room fees for Hamblin Hall are \$3,888 for a double and \$4,212 for a single.
-The apartment fee at 240 W. Tompkins and 284 W. Tompkins is \$3,726.
+Students living in double rooms in College residence halls and houses are charged \$3,336.
+Students may request a single room and, if assigned one, are charged \$4,032 for a single in a residence hall and \$4,170 for a single in a house.
+The room fees for Hamblin Hall are \$4,002 for a double and \$4,338 for a single.
+The apartment fee at 240 W. Tompkins and 284 W. Tompkins is \$3,837.

-For 2007-2008, there are five meal plan options.
-The board fee for each plan is \$3,060.
-Each plan has a specific number of meals associated with it that may be used in the Hard Knox Café, Oak Room, Grab-N-Go Cart, and the Out Post Grab-N-Go.
-Each plan also has a specific amount of Dining Dollars included that may be used like cash at all Dining Service locations to pay for additional meals, as well as to make purchases at the Gizmo and Out Post.
+For 2008-2009, there are five meal plan options.
+The board fee for each plan is \$3,390.
+Each plan has a specific number of meals associated with it that may be used in the Hard Knox Café, Oak Room, the Breakfast Express, Grab-N-Go Cart, and the Out Post Grab-N-Go.
+Each plan also has a specific amount of Dining Dollars included that may be used like cash at all dining service locations to pay for additional meals, as well as to make purchases at the Gizmo and Out Post.
 Also, additional spending power may be added at any time with the purchase of Flex Dollars.
 Details of each meal plan are available from the Office of Student Development or Dining Services.